trampgeek/moodle-filter_ace_inline/README.md

 installed (version xx.yy or later), with an associated Jobe server available.

-The filter interprets HTML \<pre> elements with a class of either 'ace-highlight-code' or 'ace-interactive-code', but only in the context of a Moodle question (usually not a real question but rather a so-called 'Description' question).
+The filter interprets HTML \<pre> elements with a class of either 'ace-highlight-code' or 'ace-interactive-code' in any content page.
 The contents of the \<pre> element should be code.
 In the first case the text is simply displayed with the Ace text editor for syntax highlighting, but is read-only.
 In the second case the code is displayed in an editable form and in addition